karenwinnielei/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+  - a token is given in exchange for login credentials
+  - with a token, an authorization token header is added to each request and allows access to protected resources that require authentication

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+  - create 'protected' routes that should only render with authentication
+  - use tokens

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+  - web servers can refer to hardware or software, or both working together
+  - hardware: a computer that stores web server software and a website's component files, and is connected to the internet to support physical data interchange with other devices connected to the web
+  - software: a HTTP server that understands URLs (web addresses) and HTTP (protocol browser uses to view webpages) and is accessed through the domain naims of websites that it stores and delivers the content to the end-user's device

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  - PUT is the 'U' in CRUD and stands for update.
+  - DELETE is the 'D' in CRUD.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
 - [ ] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.
-- [ ] **RUN** `npm install` at the root to retrieve all the dependencies for the node server.
+- [x] **RUN** `npm install` at the root to retrieve all the dependencies for the node server.
 You will not need to create any react apps here nor will you need to install any other dependencies.
 You should have all you need in this repo.
-- [ ] **LOOK** at all the files you've been given for this project.
+- [x] **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
-- [ ] **RUN** `npm start` to get your API up and running on `http://localhost:5000`.
+- [x] **RUN** `npm start` to get your API up and running on `http://localhost:5000`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] **LOOK** at your `client` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [x] **LOOK** at your `client` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **cd** into `client` and run `npm install` to retrieve the client side dependencies.
+- [x] **cd** into `client` and run `npm install` to retrieve the client side dependencies.
-- [ ] **RUN** `npm start` to fire up your React application.
+- [x] **RUN** `npm start` to fire up your React application.

 Follow these steps for completing your project: